 Sun Cooper, Sun Lit Founder and Director

 Sun Cooper has twenty years of experience in the publishing industry as an editor, book project manager, and multicultural publishing consultant.
-She serves on the Board of Advisors for Read Your World, as multicultural advisor for A Room of Her Own Foundation, and was named AROHO's 2015 Blackbird Fellow.
+She is active on the Board of Advisors for Read Your World, as advisor for A Room of Her Own Foundation, serves with the Diversability Leadership Collective and was named AROHO's 2015 Blackbird Fellow.
 Her award-winning projects have been featured in WAVES: A Confluence of Women's Voices, National Geographic, American Cowboy, Southern Writers, UNUM and more.
-She has spearheaded multicultural book projects for Big Five Publishers and shepherded hundreds of authors through successful book projects for indie, hybrid, and traditional publishing.
+She has managed book development and review in children's, young adult, and adult genres for Big Five Publishers and shepherded hundreds of authors through successful book projects for indie, hybrid, and traditional publishing.
 She founded Sun Literary in support of multicultural women's and children's stories.

 Karina Puente, Cofounder of SunLit + DIVES